Winter Break Closing Instructions

 - Report any damages using the online work order system.

-- Close and lock all windows, turn off all lights, clean out your microfridge (do not unplug it), set thermostats to cool at 72 degrees or to the mid-setting with fan on low speed, close and lock all doors.
+- Close and lock all windows, turn off all lights, clean out your microfridge (do not unplug it), set room thermostats to 70 degrees (set to Cool during the spring and Heat during the winter) or to the mid-setting with fan on low speed, close and lock all doors.

-- To avoid charges, return your key(s) to the RA or your area Service Desk.
+- To avoid charges, you must return your key(s) to the RA or your area Service Desk.

-- To avoid being charged an improper checkout fee, you must check out either with a RA or at your community’s Service Desk.
+- To avoid being charged an improper check out fee, you must check out either with a RA or by completing an Express Checkout at your community’s Service Desk.

 Where can I park to load my car?

-- Sweep/vacuum the floor (including under furniture), take trash to the dumpster, remove wall hangings and all personal belongings.
-Some limited cleaning supplied and equipment (brooms, vacuums, etc.) may be available for short term use from your community’s Service Desk.
+- Sweep/vacuum the floor (including under furniture), take all trash and recycling to the dumpsters, remove all personal belongings.
+Some limited cleaning supplies and equipment (brooms, vacuums, etc.) may be available for short term use from your community’s Service Desk.

 - Don’t dump unwanted belongings – participate in NC State’s Wolfpack-n-give!